Putting humane food on the menu

 From an animal welfare perspective, it’s a myth that barn is second best.
-A well-managed barn can be just as good for a layer hen as a proper free-range facility, and barn-laid eggs can be a good alternative to cage eggs.
+A well-managed barn can be just as good for a layer hen as a proper free-range facility.
+Barn-laid eggs can also be a good alternative to cage eggs.

 Many eggs are now being marketed as “cage-free”.
 Essentially, cage-free eggs are barn-laid eggs.
 Hens aren’t kept in cages, but are able to move in large sheds.
-All barns have nest boxes but not all barns have perches or litter (some barns have slats or wire mesh flooring), and some barns are more overcrowded than others.
+All barns have nest boxes but not all barns have perches or litter.
+Some barns have slats or wire mesh flooring.
+Some barns are more overcrowded than others.

 A better choice of egg

-“Free-range” eggs come from hens that are able to go outside during the day, but conditions on free-range farms can vary.
+“Free-range” eggs come from hens that are able to go outside during the day.
+However, conditions on free-range farms can vary.
 A good free-range farm will allow hens access to a well-spaced outdoor area, which includes shade and protection from predators.

 “RSPCA Approved” eggs come from hens that are raised according to the RSPCA Approved Farming Scheme standards.
-Whether birds are raised in a higher-welfare indoor environment or with access to the outdoors, there’s a focus on providing for the hens’ behavioural and physical needs, such as perching, foraging and dust-bathing.
+Whether birds are raised in a higher-welfare indoor environment or with access to the outdoors, there’s a focus on providing for the hens’ behavioural and physical needs.
+These include perching, foraging and dust-bathing.

 What about meat chickens?